This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CreateWithHP #CollectiveBias

 So, this is it.
 The last week of summer.
 I am feeling all types of emotions with my little guy heading to Pre-K for his first school experience and Bunbun moving up yet again.
 Our summer was filled with much relaxation and the rest that we all needed.
 While both children going back to school is bittersweet, it’s time for me to start working on a few things I’ve been meaning to get done.
 We are all done with our back to school shopping and the only pending items are our back to school signs and memory binders.
 If you loved the Back to School Sign and Tutorial I shared with you last year, you’re going to love this post!

 With Bunbun heading into a grade that will require “projects”, we thought now would be a great time to replace our dusty old printer.
-We knew we wanted a wireless printer that was affordable with reasonable costs on ink refills.
+We knew we wanted a wireless printer or at least a portable printer that was affordable with reasonable costs on ink refills.
 So, we checked out the electronics department at our local Wal-Mart and found the NEW HP Deskjet 3636.
 I immediately noticed that I could simplify many of my daunting tasks with this printer.
 It prints, scans and copies.
 A dream come true for me!
+I made sure I brushed up on all of the Facts when buying a new printer and am happy with my choice.

 As soon as I got home, I trashed the old one and set up our new ‘purple’ printer as Bunbun would call it.
 It also comes in Vibrant Red and Dragonfly Blue, but the Sporty Purple got me!
 I was able to hook it up quickly and there was no set-up to run.
 I literally plugged it in and was able to print.
 I also saved some desk space in the process.
 I don’t think I’ve ever had it this easy with electronics before.